 HYDRO_BOT is the first active moisture transporting membrane and textile laminate that transfer moisture and vapor (passive stage) from one side to another by means of on electroosmosis.
-It has been tested and developed in sophisticated laboratories (picture above) through collaboration with the Swiss Federal Laboratories for Material Science and Technology (EMPA).
+It has been tested and developed in sophisticated laboratories (picture above) through collaboration with the Swiss Federal Laboratories for Material Science and Technology (EMPA) and other institutes.

 The HYDRO_BOT fabric transports moisture electronically when/if needed independent of any external factors such as temperature and humidity gradients, with direct electronic control of direction and magnitude of transport.

 The membrane has a high density of micro pores with charged walls, resulting in a charged layer of liquid with thickness several nanometers.
 A small applied voltage (ca 1 V) induces the membrane pores to actively pump sweat or condensate from the inside microclimate to the outside.
 See the demo here.

 The HYDRO_BOT membrane has two main advantages compared to conventional ones: